MicrosoftLearning/mslearn-aml-cli/Instructions/Labs/01-create-workspace.md

 ---
 lab:
-    title: 'Lab: Create an Azure Machine Learning Workspace and assets with the CLI (v2)'
+    title: 'Lab: Create an Azure Machine Learning workspace and assets with the CLI (v2)'
     module: 'Module 1: Create Azure Machine Learning resources with the CLI (v2)'
 ---